You are here

 Participants can earn and collect Continuing Medical Education and Maintenance of Certification credits during VAM, depending on participation levels.

 Educational gatherings at the 2020 Vascular Annual Meeting will include:

 Scientific sessions (nine): these abstract- and research-based presentations are held Thursday through Saturday, showcasing the best research has to offer - including videos.

 Postgraduate courses (six): topics include aortic dissection, hemodialysis, venous disease, "lessons learned" from worst complications, pediatric vascular care and emergency vascular care in a community practice environment.

 Breakfast sessions (six): subject areas include deep vein thrombosis, peripheral arterial disease, leadership, wellness, spine exposure and how to flourish in the publishing world.

-Concurrent sessions (six): topics address health information technology, clinical trials, closure techniques, thoracic outlet syndrome and occupational hazards.
+Concurrent sessions (seven): topics address health information technology, clinical trials, closure techniques, thoracic outlet syndrome and occupational hazards.

 Ask the Experts (six): small group sessions will highlight explant EVAR, mentoring, endoleak management, mesenteric, endovascular peripheral arterial disease and the position of vascular surgery.

 International programs: in addition to the Forum, Fast Talk, and Chapter Forum, the International Relations Committee welcomes back the International Young Surgeon Competition and the International Poster Competition.

 "Top Ten": the best papers outside the Journal of Vascular Surgery.